Dangerous Reef

 Dangerous Reef is an island and reef system located in the Spencer Gulf in the Australian state of South Australia about 32.5 km east-southeast of the city, Port Lincoln.
 It is the southernmost member of the Sir Joseph Banks Group.
 It has been the site of a navigation aid since 1911.
 It is notable as the site of a breeding colony of Australian sea lions.
-The waters adjoining its shore are notable as a place to view great white sharks to the extent that it was both a popular gamefishing and shark cage diving venue during the twentieth century, and was used to film footage for the following motion pictures – Blue Water White Death and Jaws.
+The waters adjoining its shore are notable as a place to view great white sharks to the extent that it was both a popular gamefishing and shark cage diving venue during the twentieth century, and was used to film footage for Blue Water White Death and Jaws.
 The island has enjoyed protected area status since 1900 and it has been part of the Sir Joseph Banks Group Conservation Park since 1989.

 Description

 Dangerous Reef is located in Spencer Gulf about 32.5 km east-south east of the city of Port Lincoln, about 9 nmi north-northeast of Observatory Point on the northeast coast of Thistle Island and is about 17.5 km east of the nearest point of the mainland on the Eyre Peninsula.

 Officially, it is described in one source as being a "reef."
 In another official source, it is considered to be an island as it is listed as being part of the island group known as the Sir Joseph Banks Group despite being located about 15.5 km south-southwest of Stickney Island, the nearest group member.